jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-04.md

 MUSICIAN: "Sir, what is the way to realize God?"

+{{< l a="Ramakrishna" >}}
-MASTER: "Bhakti is the one essential thing.
+Bhakti is the one essential thing.
 To be sure, God exists in all beings.
 Who, then, is a devotee?
 He whose mind dwells on God.
 But this is not possible as long as one has egotism and vanity.
 The water of God's grace cannot collect on the high mound of egotism.
 It runs down.
 I am a mere machine.

-## Master's respect for other faiths

 (To Kedār and the other devotees) "God can be realized through all paths.
 All religions are true.

 The important thing is to reach the roof.
 You can reach it by stone stairs or by wooden stairs or by bamboo steps or by a rope.
 You can also climb up by a bamboo pole.

-## Many names of one God

 "You may say that there are many errors and superstitions in another religion.
 I should reply: Suppose there are.
 Every religion has errors.
 Everyone thinks that his watch alone gives the correct time.